SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Change in the market

 Business went on for a while; then, there is an innovation from the blockchain market.
-Some users bulk-purchased a year's shipping from a delivery company, to enjoy the AmazonPrime-like free shipping privileges without using Amazon[^2].
+Some users bulk-purchased a year's shipping from a delivery company, to enjoy the AmazonPrime-like free shipping privileges without using Amazon[^last-mile-market].
 Seeing an opportunity, a credit card company even went so far as to provide such a privilege to the subscribers of their card, which is also represented by a toke.

-[^2]: The market condition for such an innovation might exist, because only the buyer is most familiar with the last-mile delivery experience.
-Usually, online retailer negotiate bulk delivery contracts since they have the quantity, but they are just a proxy of the buyers' experience.
+[^last-mile-market]: The market condition for such an innovation might exist, because only the buyer is most familiar with the last-mile delivery experience.
+Usually, an online retailer negotiates a higher bulk delivery discount than their buyers could, but they are just a proxy of the buyers' experience.
 Their interest is not perfectly aligned with the buyers.
+A buyer driving 30 minutes to pick up a parcel knows that the discount is no match for her time.
+The delivery company can also optimise the process better than the online retailer, for example, by requesting access to the buyer's calendar, which the online retailer couldn't do safely.
+Ultimately, more value can be created with the collaboration between buyer and the delivery company.

 The online retailer decided to join the game to stay competitive.
 This time, he would need to modify his smart contract, changing the transaction rule that a shipping token can be accepted at the time of purchase.
-In such a case, the output of the transaction will not have a shipping token, since one is already provided.[^3]
+In such a case, the output of the transaction will not have a shipping token, since one is already provided.[^fungible-shipping-token]

-[^3]: In practical implementations, bulk-purchased shipping labels, if tokenised, may or may not be the same as shipping tokens.
-The first might be designed as a semi-fungible token, while the latter must be non-fungible, each mapped to a specific tracking number.
-The authors of this paper decided to leave out such detail for the clarity of the text.
+[^fungible-shipping-token]: In practical implementations, bulk-purchased shipping labels, if tokenised, may or may not be used as shipment tokens.
+Shipping labels can be designed as a semi-fungible token, while the shipment token must be non-fungible, each mapped to a specific parcel.
+The authors of this paper decided to leave out such implementation detail for clarity.

 The online retailer will necessarily modify his business process to expect pick-ups from any delivery company the user purchased shipping tokens from.